 - You use our services.

-- You work for a customer or a supplier of ours, or for someone who uses our products or services.
+- You are an employee, agent or consultant of a customer or a supplier of ours, or are someone who uses our products or services.

 - You are someone (or you work for someone) to whom we want to advertise or market our goods or services.